Thursday, September 25, 2008

 Meanwhile, Rick continues to work downstate while actively pursuing Human Resource employment within the Chicago-land area.
 He’s already mastered the art of the Metra & Amtrack and I’m counting down the days until details allow him to be home with me and the kids.

+As for me?
+Well, my brain and spirit can barely contain the “this-is-so-right” assurance of following God’s leading in all these things.
+It’s an unshakable settled knowing of being dead-center where you need to be.
+No doubt some friends and family may still think me crazy but this all came down to "Put obedience where you say you say your faith is," crazy.
 I’m evaluating (and re-evaluating) numerous details regarding the direction of my writing, speaking, and responsibilities within the community of faith of Harvest Bible Chapel.
 This fresh start has me examing a myriad of motives, goals, longings, and "in-the-light-of-eternity" considerations.
 I'm not at all sure what the end result will be but I rest knowing I don't have to.
 All that is required of me, yet again, is to obey.

 Radio opportunities seem to be just upon the horizon and everything in me still aches and bellows (okay, I’m so not low-key when it comes to my passion for radio) for favor with producers, financial sponsors, entrepreneurs, and anything and everyone who desires to bring radically refreshing radio to Christian women everywhere.
+Radio doesn’t care how much you weigh.
+Radio doesn’t sum you up based on a clothing label.
+Radio doesn’t form a cliché.
+Radio doesn’t show wrinkles.
+Radio allows women to get down to the basics of life.

 I’d appreciate your prayers regarding this all-consuming passion.
 I can’t shake it.
 And I don’t believe I’m supposed to.
 If I’ve learned anything—if there’s anything I know to be true it is this: It is God who is at work in you both to will and to do His good pleasure.
 So I rest and smile; recalling the timeless Eric Liddell quote, “When I run I feel His pleasure.”
 Indeed, when I work in radio I feel His pleasure.